-Two excellent shops for you to visit when out and about in Halesworth each go by the names of Focus Organic and Focus Boutique.
+Two excellent shops for you to visit when out and about in Halesworth are Focus Organic and Focus Boutique.
 In the Organic shop you will find an impressive stock of food & drink, jewellery, clothes, furnishings, plus a deli and a cafe.
 In the Boutique shop you will delight in the range of clothes and accessories, such as hats, scarves and bags, available.
 Both shops are great places to stop and buy for an ice cream or yummy snack, or to pick up a gift for someone special – or for yourself!
-Please click on the link above for full details, and to visit the shops’ website.

 A visit to Halesworth should also include the Museum, housed in the town’s Victorian Railway Station.
 The museum exhibits artefacts from local history and geology, and has a special emphasis on the railway.

-The Cut houses the vibrant community Arts Centre and is located in a former 19C malting building.
+The Cut houses the vibrant community Arts Centre and is located in a former 19th century malting building.
 The Cut offers a full programme of exhibitions, dance, theatre, music, workshops and courses.

 Halesworth boasts the largest green in the UK, consisting of a staggering 43 acres!
 This is grazing land that is part of the Blyth Valley Environmentally Sensitive Area, and is a haven for wildlife.
-In fact, the Blythe Estuary is one of the best spots around for Birdwatching in Suffolk.
-So Halesworth offers something for everyone from great shopping, through fine hostelries to kingfishers, otters and water voles!
+In fact, the Blyth Estuary is one of the best spots around for birdwatching in Suffolk.